 Models for quantifying early repayment of assets risk (Prepayment Risk).
 The Group operates several models forecasting early repayments in the asset portfolio.
-In the course of the first quarter of 2021, the Bank updated the model predicting early repayments changing into a statistical model.
-MDB manages the early repayment risk applying to mortgages using the model based on historical data of early repayment of mortgages.
+The Bank and MDB manage the early repayment risk of mortgage loans.
+The model is based upon historical data pertaining to the early repayment of mortgages.
 IDB Bank makes use of models accepted in the U.S. for the assessment of early repayment rates in the mortgage backed asset portfolio held by it.

 Models for the premature withdrawal of deposits.
-Similar to premature repayment of assets, the Group in Israel operates a model based on historical data regarding the behavior of customers as regards savings plans and deposits that include optional premature withdrawal dates.
+Similarly to premature repayment of assets, the Group in Israel operates a model based on historical data regarding the behavior of customers as regards savings plans and deposits that include optional premature withdrawal dates.
 By means of this model, the Bank assesses the expected cash flow in respect of such liabilities, which is different from their contractual cash flow.